Juma Namangani: Death

 Namangani was reportedly killed in an airstrike in Afghanistan in November 2001.
 Rumors of his death started in mid-November 2001 but were inconsistent about the circumstances, location and timing.
 General Abdul Rashid (Abdurashid) Dustum of the Northern Alliance claimed Namangani died during fighting for the city of Kunduz.
 The Taliban, however, claimed he died in an airstrike in or near Kabul, the Afghan capital, and was buried secretly in Logar Province.
-Pakistani journalist Hamid Mir reported that Namangani died on 6 November 2001 in Mazar-i-Sharif and was eulogised, together with Mohammed Atef, in a speech by Osama bin Laden on 8 November 2001.
+Pakistani journalist Hamid Mir reported that Namangani died on 6 November 2001 in Mazar-i-Sharif and was eulogized, together with Mohammed Atef, in a speech by Osama bin Laden on 8 November 2001.

 In late December, in a joint press conference with Karimov, Rahmon claimed having "accurate and reliable information" of Namangani's death.
 General Tommy Franks, who led the American invasion of Afghanistan, stated in a press conference in Tashkent on 24 January 2002 that "the information that I have reflects that Namangani is dead", and in a later conference (again in Tashkent) on 23 August 2002 expressed that "the information that ... we've had for some time indicates that he probably is not still alive".
 However, a report by the National Security Council of Kyrgyzstan in July 2002 stated that Namangani "had recovered from wounds sustained the previous winter and was gathering forces in the Badakhshan region of Afghanistan".